-Trump Backs Down, But Will He Make A Deal?
+Trump Blinked.
+Could A Shutdown Deal Be Next?

 In this game of who would blink first in this shutdown showdown, it was, perhaps surprisingly, President Trump.

-Late Wednesday night, the president put out a tweet saying he would defer to House Speaker Nancy Pelosi and not deliver a State of the Union address until the government is back open.
+Late Wednesday night, the president tweeted saying he would defer to House Speaker Nancy Pelosi and not deliver a State of the Union address until the government is back open.

 As the Shutdown was going on, Nancy Pelosi asked me to give the State of the Union Address.
 I agreed.
 She then changed her mind because of the Shutdown, suggesting a later date.
 This is her prerogative - I will do the Address when the Shutdown is over.
 I am not looking for an....— Donald J. Trump (@realDonaldTrump) January 24, 2019